Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Penn State has combined with its opponents to put up more than 55.5 points just twice this season.
+- Penn State and its opponents have scored at least 56 points just two times this season.

-- Saturday's over/under is 0.3 points lower than the two team's combined 55.8 points per game average.
+- Maryland's games have gone over 56 points in four of eight chances this season.

-- The 47.4 combined points per game that these two squads have allowed this season are 8.1 fewer than the 55.5 total in this contest.
+- The combined points per game average of the two teams, 55.8, is 0.2 points fewer than Saturday's over/under.

+- This contest's over/under is 8.6 points above the 47.4 these two squads combine to surrender per game this season.

-- The Nittany Lions and their opponents score an average of 51.9 points per game, 3.6 fewer than Saturday's total.
+- The average total in Nittany Lions games this season is 51.9, 4.1 points fewer than Saturday's over/under of 56 .

-- The 58.0 PPG average total in Terrapins games this season is 2.5 points more than this game's over/under.
+- The 56-point total for this game is two points below the 58 points per game average total in Terrapins games this season.

 Penn State Stats and Trends